ian-stoneware/Dijkstra-using-Fibonacci-Heap-with-Working-Set-Property/README.md

    cd dijkstra-algorithm

-Run main.py to get the time comsuming comparison. python main.py
+2. Run main.py to get the time comsuming comparison: python main.py

-Run animation.py to get the animation of how a Dijkstra Algorithm to get the shortest path. python animation.py
+3. Run animation.py to get the animation of how a Dijkstra Algorithm to get the shortest path: python animation.py

-Run visual.py to get the result of how a Dijkstra Algorithm to get the shortest path. python visual.py
+4. Run visual.py to get the result of how a Dijkstra Algorithm to get the shortest path: python visual.py